google/flatbuffers/docs/source/JavaUsage.md

 As you can see, references to other objects (e.g. the string above) are simple ints, and thus do not have the type-safety of the Offset type in C++.
-Extra case must thus be taken that you set the right offset on the right field.
+Extra care must thus be taken that you set the right offset on the right field.

 Vectors can be created from the corresponding Java array like so: